Battery indicator: Automobiles

 Some automobiles are fitted with a battery condition meter to monitor the starter battery.
-This meter is, essentially, a voltmeter but it may also be marked with coloured zones for easy visualization.
+This meter is essentially a voltmeter, but it may also be marked with coloured zones for easy visualization.

 Many newer cars no longer offer voltmeters or ammeters; instead, these vehicles typically have a light with the outline of an automotive battery on it.
 This can be somewhat misleading as it may be confused for an indicator of a bad battery when in reality it indicates a problem with the vehicle's charging system.

 Alternatively, an ammeter may be fitted.
 This indicates whether the battery is being charged or discharged.
 In the adjacent picture, the ammeter is marked "Alternator" and the symbols are "C" (charge) and "D" (discharge).

 Both ammeters and voltmeters individually or together can be used to assess the operating state of an automobile battery and charging system.

 Electronic devices

 A battery indicator is a feature of many electronic devices.
 In mobile phones, the battery indicator usually takes the form of a bar graph - the more bars that are showing, the better the battery's state of charge.
+Battery level can also be displayed through a percentage where a higher percent indicates a higher battery level.